MOTIVATION TO ANALYSE INTERRUPTIONS IN MATCHES

 When the German Bundesliga introduced the responsibilities of the video assistant referee, who will be an assistant to the referee in every match in the next Bundesliga season (2017/18), I was quite surprised about an aspect of the game that will still be decided by the referee on the pitch.
 To clarify the responsibilities of the video assistant referee at first: He confirms, if a goal was correctly achieved, if a player should receive a red card, if a foul in the penalty area occurred and he intervenes, if the referee has mistaken a player for another player.
 However, he does not support the referee on the pitch in finding the right amount of stoppage time.

 Is the amount of stoppage time given justified?From the experience of watching many football matches, it seems as if most matches receive 3 minutes of stoppage time, whereas very few games have more than 4 minutes of stoppage time.
 However, if the referee thinks a game is already over because a team is leading by more than two goals, he will probably blow the whistle at the 90-minutes-mark without giving any stoppage time.
 Certainly, each of Europe’s top leagues deals with the amount of stoppage time differently.
 To this reason, we cannot tell, if the stoppage time given is justified and comprehensible or if there is a huge discrepancy between the effective playing time and the stoppage time given.
 That is why I decided to conduct a time analysis for selected football matches, where I will list the interruptions caused by each team and the referee and calculate the effective playing time.
-For that matter, I identified the following types of interruptions, which will be included in every Footballelixir time analysis.
-Please be aware, that all of these interruption types exclude each other.
+For that matter, I identified the following types of interruptions which all exclude each other.

 Interruptions, where the referee interrupted the play until the players are allowed to continue playing: